Bikers from all over the UK make a beeline for Hawick’s Wilton Park museum, to pay homage to two of the town’s sporting superstars.

-The year was 1937 and Jimmy, who had sharpened his talent for riding motorcycles as a despatch rider on the battlefields of France during the First World War, was at the pinnacle of a glittering career.
+The year was 1937 and Jimmy, who had sharpened his talent for riding motorcycles in the most dangerous circumstances, as a despatch rider on the battlefields of France during the First World War, was at the pinnacle of a glittering career.

 Over the previous 10 years he had raced and beaten the best collecting 32 major titles along the way.

-The Hawick flying machine won grand prix year after year in Europe, a clutch of Isle of Man TT titles.
+The Hawick flying machine won grand prix year after year in Europe and a clutch of Isle of Man TT titles.
 Along the way he broke six world speed records between 1934 and 1936.